themysticsavages/cloudbot-discord/setup.md

   ### Imgflip
   Luckily for you, this process is very simple.
 Go to https://api.imgflip.com and create an account (Don't use Google auth).
 Use your username and password.

+  ### Brainshop
+  Pretty easy to do.
+Go to https://brainshop.ai, set up an account, and create a bot with a semantic engine.
+Use it's ID and API key.

 ## Packages
   To install all the packages needed, run `initialize.cmd` and choose the second option.
 Simple.